Hello, I’m Katie, your teacher at medikate yoga.

 What type of yoga is it?

 Hatha yoga, which includes moving the body into different postures (seated, standing and lying), simple breathing exercises and relaxation techniques.
-Everyone’s body has different strengths and limitations, so the aim is to offer accessible, enjoyable sessions adapted to suit individual needs and abilities.

 What should I wear?